 AI for Individual Rights — RFP (original)

 Alex Gladstein's vibe-coded version.
-Borrows HRF's logo from a third-party server, embeds custom fonts and colors, hosted off hrf.org, missing all social-preview info.
+Loads HRF's logo from a CDN HRF doesn't control, embeds custom fonts and colors, hosted off hrf.org, missing all social-preview info.
 Gate caught 24 issues.

 Bitcoin Development Fund (original)